Learned helplessness. What comes to mind when you hear that phrase? Probably nothing good.

-Just because you’re facing tough challenges does not mean your team has to face all of them, too.
-As the cartoon from Facebook’s Julie Zhuo shows, a great manager shields their team.
+Just because you're facing tough challenges does not mean your team has to face all of them, too.
+As the cartoon from Julie Zhuo, former VP of Product Design, shows, a great manager shields their team.

 This can take a variety of forms as discussed in this excellent post on the Harvard Business Review by Stanford PhD and best selling author, Robert Sutton: